aucad/aml-networks/readme.md

 - :warning: **Submodule** This repository has a submodule.
 Clone it, including the submodule [(instructions)](https://stackoverflow.com/a/4438292).

-This implementation is not compatible with Apple M1 chip hosts due to a dependency.
+This implementation is not compatible with Apple chip hosts due to a dependency (issue with TensorFlow).
 Use a machine with x86 architecture.

 **Step 1: Build robust XGBoost**